Marriage in Palestine: Polygamy

-Polygyny, whereby a husband has more than one wife, is explicitly permitted under Islam.
-There are also the classical injunctions that a man must treat all co-wives equitably and provide them with separate dwellings, and a man must declare his social status in the marriage contract.
+Polygyny, where a husband has more than one wife, is legal in the Hamas ruled Gaza Strip and the Palestinian Authority ruled West Bank.
+This is due in part to its explicit permission under Islam; there are also the classical injunctions that a man must treat all co-wives equitably and provide them with separate dwellings, and a man must declare his social status in the marriage contract.

+Polygynous unions are illegal under Israeli marriage law, and as such are prohibited in Israeli ruled West Bank settlements and East Jerusalem.
+Both it and polyandry are punishable by up to five years in prison.

-Polyandry, whereby a wife has more than one husband, is not permitted.
-Residents of East Jerusalem are subject to Israeli marriage law, which since at least 1959 has barred the formation of polygamous unions in Israel.
+Polyandry, whereby a wife has more than one husband, is not permitted under Palestinian or Israeli law.

 Other issues

+Violence against women within marriage

 Violence against women within marriage is a major issue facing women in Palestine.
 According to a 2005 survey by the Palestinian Central Bureau of Statistics, 23.3% of women who had ever been married reported that they had been subjected to physical violence, 61.7% to psychological violence, and 10% to sexual violence.
 It's estimated that 30% of married women in the West Bank and 50% in Gaza will be subjected to domestic violence, and less than 1% will seek the help of a social worker, a shelter, a civil-society organisation or the police.

 In 2008 the Palestinian Police established the Family Protection Unit and the Juvenile Unit (FJPU), tasked with investigating complaints of domestic violence and sexual assault.
 Since the introduction of the FJPU, the number of cases of domestic violence reported to police have increased dramatically, with 3,660 reported in 2013.

 Violence against women is especially problematic in Gaza, with the number of incidences being generally higher.
 Police in Gaza reportedly refrain from publishing statistics on the number of complaints women make against their husbands, to deter more women from speaking up.
 One move to address marriage issue in Gaza has been the adoption of "Mukhtaras", female community leaders able to mediate between families and communities on issues involving women, such as marriage, divorce, custody and alimony.
 The Aisha Association for Woman and Child Protection works to empower vulnerable women and children who are victims of violence.